Is WiFi radiation safe?

-For me the biggest problem with WiFi is that these things throw out electromagnetic radiation 24/7.
-And its pulsed microwave radiation just like cell phones.
+The biggest problem with WiFi is that the majority of WiFi modem/routers emit radio frequency radiation 24/7.
+It’s pulsed microwave radiation just like cell phones.

-The majority of people these days have a cell phone but invariably this cell phone is not switched on all the time.
+You may have a cell phone but is your cell phone switched on all the time?
 If you have a WiFi router at home this generally operates 7 days a week, 365 days a year.
-Sometimes people are sitting in offices completely oblivious to the fact that they are exposing themselves to WiFi radiation.
+Many people sit in offices completely oblivious to the fact that they are exposing themselves to WiFi radiation.

 How To Make WIFI Safe And Cut Down On Your Personal Electrosmog

 The only way you can effectively reduce reduce your exposure to electrosmog is to measure your electromagnetic pollution using an emf meter.
-These have now become inexpensive easy to use devices which can easily detect and measure the radiofrequency pollution in your home or workplace.
+These have now become inexpensive easy to use devices which allow you to easily detect and measure the radiofrequency pollution in your home or workplace.

 You don’t have to take my word for it when I say that WiFi is very bad for your health.
-There are more and more studies which point to the adverse health effects of radio frequency radiation.
+More and more studies point to the adverse health effects of radio frequency radiation.

 I have never had WiFi in my home.
 I make sure that the WiFi function is disarmed on my modem and also that it is disarmed on my laptop, and I test regularly with my EMF meter for WiFi radiation from my neighbors routers, I would advise you to do the same.